 Luggage Transfers

 On a self guided holiday, the days you walk from one property to another, your main luggage will be transferred for you as part of your holiday arrangements.
 This leaves you free to just carry what you need for the day.
-Please refer to your individual itinerary for which days your luggage will be transferred.
-Before you leave your accommodation in the morning, please speak with your host for where the luggage should be left and by what time.
+All your belongings must be clearly marked with your name.
+Your individual itinerary will detail the days of your luggage transfers.
+The night before you leave your accommodation, please speak with your host for where the luggage should be left and by what time.

 General Kit List